capactio/capact/docs/proposal/20201209-action-rollback.md

 Based on the Rollback CR, render rollback workflow:

-1. Using Local OCH GraphQL API, get details of a given input TypeInstance, along with all ancestors and descendants.
+1. Using Local Hub GraphQL API, get details of a given input TypeInstance, along with all ancestors and descendants.
 1. If a given input TypeInstance has property `standalone: false`, return error and exit.

    > **NOTE:** It could be implemented by Admission Webhook.